ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ### Transactions {#transactions}

-A “transaction request” is the formal term for a request for code execution on the EVM, and a “transaction” is a fulfilled transaction request and the associated change in the EVM state.
+A "transaction request" is the formal term for a request for code execution on the EVM, and a "transaction" is a fulfilled transaction request and the associated change in the EVM state.
 Any user can broadcast a transaction request to the network from a node.
-For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and “committed to the network” by some other node.
+For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and "committed to the network" by another node.
 Execution of any code causes a state change in the EVM; upon commitment, this state change is broadcast to all nodes in the network.
 Some examples of transactions:

-- Send X ether from my account to Alice’s account.
+- Send X ether from my account to Alice's account.
 - Publish some smart contract code into EVM memory.
 - Execute the code of the smart contract at address X in the EVM, with arguments Y.